-Live Export Cruelty
+Live Export Welfare Issues

-There are significant risks to the welfare of livestock caused by transporting them in ships, especially over long distances as confirmed in the 2013 scientific report, ‘The welfare of livestock transported by ship’:
+There are significant risks to the welfare of farmed animals caused by transporting them in ships, especially over long distances.
+This is confirmed in a 2013 scientific report, The welfare of livestock transported by ship:

 “Animals are often exposed to high stocking densities, elevated temperature and ammonia concentration, as well as noise and changes in photoperiod and light intensity.
 Mortality rate is the main measure of welfare.”

-Animals can suffer greatly during live export due to a number of these factors; high stocking densities can lead to animals, particularly sheep, being crushed or suffocated especially during feeding times or for those animals near a vent as others struggle to reach cooler air.
+High stocking densities on ships can lead to animals, particularly sheep, being crushed or suffocated, especially during feeding times or for those animals near a vent, as others struggle to reach cooler air.

 Extreme climate changes also take their toll on animals and can lead to heat stress or pneumonia, and ultimately increased mortality.